Image from: GenX / Shutterstock

 As announced in my last two posts on Millennials and Baby Boomers, a few weeks ago we launched our newest research “Getting Audiences Right: Marketing to the Right Generation on the Right Screen” in which we analyze how Millennials, Generation Xers, and Baby Boomers use digital devices differently to consume content and shop for products online.
 In the last of my three-part series, I’ll review some key takeaways for GenX (those born between 1965 and 1980).

 When it comes to screen usage, Millennials and Boomers are interesting to compare to each other.
 Of all three generations we studied, Millennials have the highest smartphone usage and lowest TV and laptop usage, while Boomers have the lowest smartphone usage and the highest TV and laptop usage.
 Meanwhile, GenX is a digitally transitional generation, falling squarely between Millennials and Boomers.
 It’s interesting to note that tablets are the exception – GenX slightly leads the pack in tablet usage.
+Because of this, you could probably assert that Millenials would be better targeted through social media because of their higher usage of smartphones.
+So the direction could be to learn how to gain followers on instagram to attract that demographic if it was something that aligned with a particular product, for example.

 But GenXers’ screen preferences are interesting in their own right too.
 While GenXers use multiple screens, their screen preference depends on the complexity of the task at hand.
 For high-attention/high-complexity tasks like reading the news or researching information on health concerns, Gen Xers prefer laptops.
 However, they will default to smartphones for light-touch/high frequency activities, like checking the weather.
 Additionally, they prefer laptops to shop for products/services in all industries that we studied, although smartphones are gaining traction in some categories, like CPG and Consumer Electronics.